Abe to order extra Japan budget to accelerate economic agenda – sources

 Abe will give the instruction on Nov.
 1, when he is expected to be re-elected as premier in parliament following his solid victory in Sunday’s lower house election, they said.

-The sources insisted on anonymity as they are not authorized to speak to media.
+The sources insisted on anonymity as they are not authorised to speak to media.

 Details on the size of additional spending or how it would be funded have not been decided, but the government is likely to tap funds from the previous year’s budget that were not used.